jieunsophia/EndoWTestinSDPD/README.md

 # Some Notes
 info = struct('n',n,'t',t,'rmin',0,'rmax',1,'lflag',0,'tl',1,'stl',1,'tlz',1,'tly',0);

-tl means if we include time lag of Y in the main equation.
+tl means if we include time lag of Y in the main equation. <br>

-stl means if we include spatial time lag of Y in the main equation.
+stl means if we include spatial time lag of Y in the main equation. <br>

-tlz means if we include time lag of Z in the auxiliary equation.
+tlz means if we include time lag of Z in the auxiliary equation. <br>

-tly means if we include time lag of Y in the auxiliary equation.
+tly means if we include time lag of Y in the auxiliary equation. <br>

 # Questions